Many students find that the personal statement is the most difficult part of the application process.

-We in Pre-Law Advising Services will review personal statements of University of Illinois students and alumni once.
+We in Pre-Law Advising Services will review personal statements of University of Illinois students and alumni up to two times.
 Our advisors will provide feedback on topics such as the statement’s content, theme, structure, transitions, flow, and overall quality of writing.
 We'll give our impressions and offer suggestions on these topics.
 We'll also help to troubleshoot problem spots and brainstorm potential alternatives.

 However, we won't edit, proofread, correct grammar or spelling errors, rewrite, or restructure your statement.
 It's very important for applicants to express themselves in their own words, especially because the personal statement is intended as a writing sample reflecting your ability.
 Ours is not a proofreading service but one intended to help students clarify and convey ideas effectively.